nrv-framework/NRV/docs/usersguide/simulables.rst

    * - threshold
      - float
      - -40
-     - voltage threshold in mV for further spike detection in post-processing, by defautl set to -40mV, see post-processing files for further help
+     - voltage threshold in mV for further spike detection in post-processing, by default set to -40mV, see post-processing files for further help

-Again, for the end-user, four specific methods for intracelullar stimulation myelinated axons are available:
+Again, for the end-user, four specific methods for intracellular stimulation myelinated axons are available:

 * ``insert_I_Clamp_node``, for which the current clamp is directly applied at a node-of-Ranvier, given its number